 In connection with the merger, Potomac shareholders may be entitled to dissenters' rights under West Virginia law.
 If you properly exercise your dissenters' rights, you will be entitled to receive in cash the fair value of your shares determined as of the day prior to the date of the special meeting, without regard to any appreciation or depreciation in anticipation of the merger.
-See "The Merger--Rights of Dissenting Shareholders" beginning on page
+See "The Rights of Potomac Shareholders Who Dissent from the Merger" beginning on page 33.